Extended states in one-dimensional aperiodic lattices with linearly varying patches: Results

-For energy spectrum statistics, two quantities is of special interest, i.e., the density of state (DOS) and level spacing distributions.
+Statistical properties of energy spectrum can reflect overall properties of systems~\cite{EV08,MI00,CA95,BR81}.
+Two quantities are of special interest, i.e., the density of state (DOS) and level spacing distributions.

 The singularity of DOS can reflect mobility edges in quasiperiodic systems~\cite{DA88} and resonance energies in quantum percolation models~\cite{AL21}.
-In Fig.~\ref{Fig3}(a), we plot the DOS $\rho(E)$, which is defined by $\rho(E)=\sum_{\beta=1}^{N}\delta(E-E_\beta)$ and $E_\beta$ is the $\beta$th eigenenergy of the Hamiltonian given in Eq.(\ref{EQ1}).
-We only consider energies $E\leq2$.
-When $E$ are beyond this region, we find states are localized.
-Fig.~\ref{Fig3}(a) shows at relative small $W$, $\rho(E)$ is relatively smooth, signaling the possible presence of extended states~\cite{AL21}.
-At relative large $W$, the $\rho(E)$ has strong fluctuations and there are many sharp peaks along with sharp dips.
+In Fig.~\ref{Fig3}(a), we plot the DOS $\rho(E)$, which is defined by $\rho(E)=\sum_{\beta=1}^{N}\delta(E-E_\beta)$ and $E_\beta$ is the $\beta$th eigenenergy.
+We only consider energies $|E|\leq2$.
+When $E$ is beyond this range, we find states are localized.
+Fig.~\ref{Fig3}(a) shows in the curves of the $\rho(E)$, there are many sharp peaks along with sharp dips, i.e., the singularity in DOS.
 The sharp dips mean there may exist energy gaps.
-For aperiodic systems at relative weak potentials, such singularities may signify critical or extended states~\cite{DA88}.
-In Figs.~\ref{Fig3}(a) and (c), the vertical dashed lines are for energies obtained from Eq.(\ref{EQ6}) with RFO $f_r=1$ (blue), $1/2$ (green) and $1/3$ (red).
-Interestingly, most of these peaks (dips) in DOS present at levels that near these energies with high RFOs.
-So such highly (almost) degenerate levels come from the energies with high RFOs of effective LVPs due to disturbances.
+Interestingly, most of these peaks (dips) in DOS present at energies that are around $E^\kappa_M$ with $M=5, 10$ and $15$, which are labeled out by vertical dashed lines.
+The three $M$s are the size difference between nearest-neighbour (NN), next NN, and next to next NN patches.
+In the figure, the $\kappa=1, 2, 3, 4$ for $M=5$, $\kappa=1, 3, 5, 7, 9$ for $M=10$, and $\kappa=1, 2, 4, 5, 7, 8, 10, 11, 13, 14$ for $M=15$.
+This can ensure the repeated energies are taken into account only once.
+For aperiodic systems, such singularities may indicate there exist critical or extended states~\cite{DA88}.